On Tuesday, September 1, 2015 the Web site might be down intermittently due to maintenance. We apologize for any inconvenience this may cause.

-Register today to start earning up to 9 free CME credits (Physicians and Physician Assistants) or 9 contact hours (Nurse Practitioners), while exploring engaging cases and learning about cultural competency in health care.
+A Physician's Practical Guide is accredited for AMA PRA Category 1 Credit(s) where you can earn up to 9 free CME credits (Physicians and Physician Assistants) or 9 contact hours (Nurse Practitioners), while exploring engaging cases and learning about cultural competency in health care.

 Below you may view case highlights from this Web site:

-"There should be a law that everyone speaks English in this country!"
+She is dismayed to overhear a staff member say, "There should be a law that everyone speaks English in this country!"
 How should she handle the situation?

 Within 50 years, nearly half of the nation's population will be from cultures other than White/non-Hispanic, increasing the provision of medical services to patients of diverse cultures or languages.

-Why Use This Website?
+Why Take This Program?

 Cultural and language differences may engender misunderstanding, lack of compliance, or other factors that negatively influence clinical situations.

-Participants in this website will learn how staff members should be trained and educated in cultural competency.
+Participants in this e-learning program will learn how staff members should be trained and educated in cultural competency.

 A Physician's Practical Guide to Culturally Competent Care Web site offers CME/CE credit and equips health care professionals with awareness, knowledge, and skills to better treat the increasingly diverse U.S. population they serve.